sunnyyang/corefreq

 Description

-This repository provides a Fedora package for CoreFreq, a powerful, low-level CPU monitoring and tuning software for modern x86_64 processors.
-It provides detailed, real-time information about CPU frequency, power usage, temperatures, sleep states, and performance counters, with features that resemble those found in a system BIOS.
+This repository provides a Fedora package for CoreFreq, a powerful, low-level CPU monitoring software for modern x86_64 processors.
+It provides detailed, real-time information about CPU frequency, power usage, temperatures, sleep states, and performance counters.

-This package is built to be robust and user-friendly for Fedora users.
+This package is built using the akmod framework to be robust and user-friendly, integrating seamlessly with Fedora's kernel update process.

 Package Features: